fabieu/simdesk/docs/config/overview.md

 ## Persistence

-The application uses an SQLite database file named `simdesk.db` to store data.
-If you want to persist the data across container restarts, you have to mount a volume to `/app/data` in the container.
+The application requires a PostgreSQL database to store data.
+It is recommended to use the official PostgreSQL images from
+Docker Hub.
+To configure the database connection, take a look at the [Environment Variables](#environment-variables) section.

 **Example:**